CTRNet/test_atim2/branches/qc/procure_central/centralDataMergeProcess/ReadMe.txt

       mysql -u {username} -p{password} atimprocureps[1234]forcentral --default-character-set=utf8 < 1-tables_to_create_data_dump_for_procure_central_dump.sql

    Database don't have to be deleted after data transfert.
+   Database user should have access in read only to the ATiM PROCURE prod database and in read and write mode on the atimprocureps[1234]forcentral database on local server

 -- ## 2 ## Generate the site ATiM-PROCURE data (On PROCURE sites server)